Soldy/openPanthera/README.md

 ## Future Note

-The original version of openPanthera was a complete rewrite of the previous sweet panthera, which made it impossible to adhere to PEP 8 guidelines.
+The original version of openPanthera was a complete rewrite of the previous sweet panthera, which made it impossible to follow the PEP8 guidelines.
 However, we aim to change this in the future.
-The next release will focus on two key improvements: full compliance with PEP 8 standards and complete support for AXPN.
+The next release will focus on two key improvements: full compliance with PEP8 standards and complete support for AXPN.

 ## About